 Essential travel between the two countries is still allowed.

 At the moment, there are no air restrictions between the United States and Mexico.
 This means that citizens are able to fly back and forth between the two countries.

 Additional screening measures remain in place at the borders of both countries, and travelers should prepare themselves to spend additional time at any airport or border crossing.

-What is even more concerning the course of the disease in Mexico is that it seems to have peaked later -and harder- than many other countries.
-Many western and European nations were able to get the disease to peak around March of April.
-Mexico saw steady increases in new cases until the start of August, at which point cases finally began to decline.
+What is even more concerning about the course of the disease in Mexico is that it seems to have peaked later -and harder- than in many other countries.

 Mexico, like the United States, has a federal system of government.
 It is made up of 31 states and the Capital of Mexico City.
 These different states have varying degrees of power and autonomy.